Apply for a Surveyors & Loss Adjusters Business License in Dubai

 Physical office units for larger teams requiring private, fully fitted premises

 Visa allocations are linked to the type and size of facility selected.
 Flexi-desk arrangements typically support a limited number of visas, while larger office units allow for greater headcount.
-Ongoing compliance obligations include annual licence renewal, maintenance of accurate company records, and adherence to any reporting requirements applicable to financial services activities.
+Ongoing compliance obligations include annual license renewal, maintenance of accurate company records, and adherence to any reporting requirements applicable to financial services activities.

 Why Dubai South is the Right Base for This Activity